jocelynmutso/documentation-test/src/markdown/advanced-operations/lists.md

 A **global list** exists independently from specific response fields, which means that it is not tied to any specific question and can easily be reused.
 Any changes made to a global list will automatically be updated in all of the questions which use that list.
 Use a global list for drop-downs if the intent is to reuse the same list many times in different questions.
 For example, if a form requires the repeated reuse of a drop-down menu comprised of the same generic sports cars, a global list is the best choice.

 A **local list** is bound to the response in which it is created.
 Changes to local lists will be reflected only within the question where they were created.
-Use a local list if the goal is to simply create a one-time drop-down which is bound to a particular response field and will only apply to that particular question.
+Use a local list if the goal is to simply to use it once and only in that particular question.
 For example, if a form requires one specific list of Italian sports cars and only one question will ask the user about these cars, a local list is the best choice.

+---

 ### Creating a global list {#creating-global-list}